simdutf/simdutf/README.md

  * @return the number of bytes required to encode the UTF-32LE string as UTF-16 */ simdutf_warn_unused size_t utf16_length_from_utf32(const char32_t * input, size_t length) noexcept;

+/**
+ * Convert possibly broken UTF-16LE string into UTF-32LE string.
+ *
+ * During the conversion also validation of the input string is done.
+ * This function is suitable to work with inputs from untrusted sources.
+ *
+ * This function is not BOM-aware.
+ *
  * @param input         the UTF-16LE string to convert
  * @param length        the length of the string in 2-byte words (char16_t)
  * @param utf32_buffer   the pointer to buffer that can hold conversion result